 Find the three to five people you work with the most, whether they’re on your team or not.
 People in this category would be those who you message the most, those with who you have the best work relationships or those who provide you the most tech support.
 Get all these people in a group chat, and plan to all be scheduled on the same day.
 See how this impacts your workflow, your ability to complete projects and your attitude around communication.
 Do you feel better after a day at the office, or do you feel like you just did the same things you do at home?

-Use this experience to inform your own personal hybrid work schedule.
+Use this experience to inform your personal hybrid work schedule.
 If a boss says that you don’t need to come to work, don’t be satisfied with that answer.
 Figure it out on your own – because if hybrid work means something different to every team, every company and every department, it should mean something different to you as well.
+Remember: there’s only one way to find out how you can achieve greatness during in-person work, going to the office!
+You might feel more focused in the office, and it might also be easier to problem-solve, brainstorm, and bond with people from different departments.
+Bottom-line, the goal is to find balance with your new hybrid setup.

 Use the right hybrid work tools